hci-lab-um/heuristics-for-test-tool-design/About-the-research/Dis_Chapter7and8_building-idea-t.md

 ---

-The following longer summary from Claude covers the reason for the idea-t framework, methods used when designing and building it, results of protoyping, and then the discussion, conclusion and next steps.
+The following longer summary from Claude covers the reason for the idea-t framework, methods used when designing and building it, results of prototyping, and then the discussion, conclusion and next steps.

 <details close><summary>Reason for the idea-t framework</summary>